About Bonnie LandauSpecial Education Advocate and Special Needs Parenting Coach

 When my older son was 6, a UCLA-trained neuropsychologist told us he would never be cognitively normal and we should save for group home care for when he became an adult.
-He is now in 9th grade, an honor student and creatively gifted.
-He is expected to go to college and grow up to have a ‘typical’ life.
-Because of the changes I’ve seen in him, I’ve decided to help other moms find solutions for their children.
+He is now in 10th grade, an honor student, and creatively gifted.
+He is expected to go to college and grow up to live a full life.
+The changes I’ve seen in him inspired me to help other parents to help their kids as well.

-My most valuable experience is that I have been a special education mom for over 11 years and I have found ways to help my children thrive despite the school and despite their diagnoses I have two children with IEPs, and I have been their advocate every single step of the way.
-I have also worked as a school counseling intern and an educational therapist in schools, providing services to students with IEPs.
+My most valuable experience is that I have been a special education mom for over 11 years, and I have found ways to help my children thrive despite the school and despite their diagnoses.
+I have two children with IEPs, and I have been their advocate every single step of the way.
+I have also worked as a school counseling intern and an educational therapist in schools, providing counseling services to students with IEPs.

 I’ve lost count of the number of SSTs, 504s and IEPs I have attended.
 In our old district we had to fight really hard to get help for my older son.
 We ended up hiring a lawyer, which in many ways was more stressful than working with the school.
 In our new district, they have been amazing at offering services to help both our children.